jg210/spring-experiments/README.md

 The front end makes requests to an API provided by the Spring Boot server.
 The server handles these requests by aggregrating data provided by a [third-party REST API](http://api.ratings.food.gov.uk/help).

-The front end uses [Google Analytics](https://analytics.google.com/analytics/web/) to track use.

 [![Build Status](https://travis-ci.com/jg210/spring-experiments.svg?branch=master)](https://travis-ci.com/jg210/spring-experiments)